Northfear/gemrb/README.md

 ### Input

-Keyboard input is done with D-Pad (on character creation and game saves. 'a-z', '0-9' and 'space' are supported).
+Keyboard input is done with D-Pad (on character creation and game saves. 'a-z', '0-9', 'space' and some special characters for console commands are supported).

 - Left - Remove character
 - Right - Add new character